Haitian conflict: Known gangs and groups

-Conflict
+Connection with Jamaican gangs

+A guns-for-drugs trade was exposed by the Jamaica Gleaner in 2020, where smugglers from Jamaica delivered marijuana to Haiti in exchange for handguns and assault weapons.

+Course of the war

 May 2020 attacks

 Observers generally believed that the G9 alliance was supported by Jovenel Moïse and the PHTK party (banner celebrating Moise's inauguration pictured).

-In May 2020, a coalition of eleven gangs (Delmas 19 gang, Delmas 6 gang, Delmas 95 gang, Nan Barozi gang, Nan Belekou gang, Nan Boston gang, Nan Chabón gang, Nan Ti Bwa gang, Pilate Base gang, Simon Pele gang, Wharf de Jeremie gang) was founded to attack several neighborhoods in Port-au-Prince as a way to secure and expand territorial control.
+In May 2020 a coalition of 11 gangs (Delmas 19, Delmas 6, Delmas 95, Nan Barozi, Nan Belekou, Nan Boston, Nan Chabón, Nan Ti Bwa, Baz Pilate, Simon Pelé and Wharf Jérémie) attacked several neighborhoods in Port-au-Prince as a way to secure and expand territorial control.
 The same month, they attacked civilians in the neighborhoods of Port-au-Prince, killing 34 people.
-That month, Altès, the leader of an anti-government gang switched alliances to the government and gangs allied with Jimmy "Barbecue" Chérizier to assassinate another anti-government leader, Ernso Nicholas.
+Altès, the leader of an anti-government gang, switched alliances to the government and gangs allied with Chérizier to assassinate another anti-government leader, Ernso Nicholas.
 Following the assassination, many pro-government gangs seized control of anti-government gang territory.
-After the assassination, Chérizier, with assistance from other gangs, organized a meeting in Delmas 6 (a neighborhood that is the primary base of Chérizier’s group) to plan an assault in the area of Cité Soleil, in Port-au-Prince, perceived as anti-government, including Pont Rouge, Chancerelles and Nan Tokyo.
+After the assassination, Chérizier, with assistance from other gangs, organized a meeting in Delmas 6 (a neighborhood that is the primary base of Chérizier's group) to plan an assault in the area of Cité Soleil, Port-au-Prince, perceived as anti-government, including Pont Rouge, Chancerelles and Nan Tokyo.

 Chérizier's coalition went through with the attack beginning on 23 May.
-Chérizier's group is alleged to have attacked civilians in Nan Tokyo, while Altès and another leader, Alectis, besieged Pont Rouge.
+Chérizier's group is alleged to have attacked civilians in Nan Tokyo including the killing of two American missionaries, while Altès and another leader, Alectis, besieged Pont Rouge.
 The violence, not far from the General Inspectorate of the National Police of Haiti, lasted from the afternoon to the following day.
 Many fled the areas due to the violence.
-On 25 May, a displaced persons camp housing anti-government gangs was attacked by members of the coalition, primarily the Krache Dife de Delmas 6 gang, killing two people, including a minor.
-24 houses were also burnt in the raid.
-On 26 May, Haitian armored police vehicles positioned themselves at the entrance to Nan Brooklyn.
+On 25 May, a displaced persons camp housing anti-government gangs was attacked by members of the coalition, primarily the Krache Dife de Delmas 6 gang, killing two people, including a minor; 24 houses were also burnt in the raid.
+On 26 May, Haitian armored police vehicles were positioned at the entrance to Nan Brooklyn.
 Tear gas was subsequently fired in the area, followed by gunfire targeting civilians.
-Nan Brooklyn, controlled by the gang of Gabriel Jean-Pierre ("Ti Gabriel"), was attacked again by gangs that day and the day after, killing four people, injuring twenty and setting fire to many homes.
+Nan Brooklyn was attacked again by gangs that day and the day after, killing four people, injuring 20 and setting fire to many homes.
 Chérizier was allegedly transported to the area in a Haitian police armored vehicle, according to witnesses in the area.
 In the aftermath of the attack, many new gang leaders were installed in the territories seized, which included Chancerelles, Nan Tokyo, Nan Barozi and Delmas 2 and 4.
 Nan Brooklyn would remain besieged until July, as the siege culminated in a massacre that resulted in the death of 145.
 By the end of the month, the coalition had been dissolved.